ambuilding/chaohuaxishi/_posts/2017-01-13-Interview-Challenging.md

 ### Tell Me About Yourself & Where Do You See Yourself in 5 Years & Long Term Career Goals

-- Why do you want to work for this company?
-  - Tips for anwerting questions
-    - Don't go off-topic
-    - How your education, experience and overall background is connected to the current position.

-  - Companies want to make sure you:
-    - are worth investig in
-    - plan to grow with the company
-    - share the company's philosophy
-    - plan to develop both personally and professionally

 ### Why should we hire you?
 - What are your long term career goals?
-  - S.E.E.C
+S.E.E.C
   - show: passion
   - explain: skill set
   - elaborate: future plans
   - connect: your ambitions with the company's
   - Because I believe here's an ideal place for me to achieve my goals.

 - What is your ideal job now and in the future?
 - What does success mean to you?
 - Are you willing to work overtime?
 - Could you share with us what makes you so passionate about design?

-- Can you tell us Why we should hire you?
+#### Can you tell us Why we should hire you?
 - Interviwers want to see skill sets that:
   - match their requirements
   - do you have the chemistry that they're looking for?
   - add value to the company
   - demonstrate adaptability when leading and supporting

 - Research the company.
   -This will help you understand its direction, its people, its teams and its culture.
 - Set future goals aligned with company.
   - Doing this will allow you to see how you can fit within the organisation, now, and in the future.
 - Understand your field and your skills.
   - Highlight your skills and how you might be different from someone else competing for the same job.
   - Don't forget to use action verbs from your CV.
 - Show sincerity when answering.
   - Be confident, but also be truthful about what you can do,
   - what you want to do and where you plan to go with the company.

 ### Expressing opinion and delaying answers
-- Why do you want to leave your job?
+#### Why do you want to leave your job?
 - Expressing personal and professional growth
   - develop further
   - have further career growth
   - seek exposure
   - take up new challenges
   - work with a diverse team

-- What is your weakness?
+#### What is your weakness?
 - Strategy: overcoming weaknesses
 - Clearly state one quality
 - Briefly describe possible problem
 - Specifically outline action taken

-- What would you do if you disagreed with a superior?
+#### What would you do if you disagreed with a superior?
-- How to delay an answer.
+#### How to delay an answer.
   - That's a good question.
 Can I think about it for a moment please?

 ### Language page: appropriate expressions
 - Using discourse markers
 - Hedging
 - Comparing and contrasting